 Currently, 93% of digital marketers in B2B companies use email marketing as part of their strategy.
 They develop messages responsively so that they can be read on mobile devices and conduct tests to find the best subject lines that encourage their subscribers to open the emails.
 Finally, several CTAs are tested to understand which combination leads to the most conversions.

-But if you don’t check if your emails are valid, leaving your email list outdated, your campaigns may not produce the results you want.
+But if you don’t check if your emails are valid, and leave your email list outdated, your campaigns may not produce the results you want.
 If your emails never reach your contacts' inbox, you may miss out on a great opportunity of converting your leads into sales.

 The success of your campaigns is linked to the quality of your email list.
 Do you remember the last time you removed unwanted emails from your mailing list?
 If several of your emails were not delivered in your last few campaigns, why should you keep these contacts?
-It might seem like a small thing, but it is not.
+It might seem like a small thing to you now, but it is not.

-Having a list full of invalid or incorrect email addresses costs the company valuable resources such as time and money.
+Having an email list full of invalid or incorrect email addresses costs the company valuable resources such as time and money.
 To have a sustainable and successful email marketing strategy, you must check If an email is valid before you decide to keep it in your mailing list.

 What is a valid email address?

 A valid email is a deliverable email address, that is, one that reaches the recipient's inbox.
-In other words, when sending a message to a valid email, the message does not return, and your hard bounce rate does not increase.
+In other words, when sending a message to a valid email address, the message does not return, and your hard bounce rate does not increase.

 In technical terms, a valid email consists of an address whose username exists within that domain.